hpe-storage/python-hpedockerplugin/quick-start/README.md

 ```

-## Logs for the plugin will be in system logs (eg. /var/log/syslog in Ubuntu).
+## Logs for the plugin

-On RHEL 7.3 issue ``journalctl -f -u docker.service`` to get the plugin logs.

-On Ubuntu

-grep for the `plugin id` in the logs , where the `plugin id` can be got by
+On Ubuntu, grep for the `plugin id` in the logs , where the `plugin id` can be identified by:

 ``$ docker-runc list``

+Plugin logs will be available in system logs (eg. /var/log/syslog on Ubuntu).

+On RHEL and CentOS, issue ``journalctl -f -u docker.service`` to get the plugin logs.

 ## Known limitations
 - List of issues around the containerized version of the plugin/Managed plugin is present in https://github.com/hpe-storage/python-hpedockerplugin/issues

-- ``$ docker volume prune`` will fail, instead use ``$docker volume rm $(docker volume ls -q -f "dangling=true") ``
+- ``$ docker volume prune`` is not supported for volume plugin, instead use ``$docker volume rm $(docker volume ls -q -f "dangling=true") `` to clean up orphaned volumes.

 # Deploying the HPE Docker Volume Plugin as a Docker Container

-Starting with release v1.1.0 the plugin can now be deployed as a Docker Container.
+Starting from release v1.1.0 to v1.12 the plugin can be deployed as a Docker Container.

 NOTE: Manual deployment is NOT supported with releases v1.1.0 and beyond.